Winnebago County Court Records

 Are Court Records Public in Winnebago County?

-Additionally, Wisconsin Statute § 801.19 requires that all persons filing documents with the circuit court redact specific protected information before filing.
+Additionally, Wisconsin Statute 801.19 requires everyone filing documents with the circuit court to redact specific protected information before submitting.
 Protected information includes:

 The Wisconsin Court System provides a detailed summary of confidential record categories in its What Information Does the Court Treat as Confidential? guide.